 path.

-Chances are good that your Next.js project is hosted on Vercel, since Vercel is the development team behind Next.js.
+Chances are good that your Next.js project is hosted on Vercel, as Vercel is the development team behind Next.js.
 You can configure the CORS headers in a Next.js app deployed on Vercel by initializing a vercel.json

 file in the root folder of your project like so: